 The DVD is a self-build guide and a documentary of the pool building process.
 First, I show to make a small Organic Pool, step by step.
 Then, I show how to make a larger pool and how sometimes pool making can go wrong.
 The idea being, if you can see my mistakes, you can neatly side step all of that wasted effort.
 I’m happy to answer any questions you may have.

 Hi I’m David.
-I am probably the only person to have two Natural Swimming Pools.
-The reason for this indulgence was to make a film of the process and produce a DVD for Permanent Publications – Natural Swimming Pools - A Guide to Designing and Building Your Own .
+I am probably the only person to have two Organic Pools (aka Natural Swimming Pools).
+The reason for this over indulgence was to make a DIY film of the process.
+Loads of these pools have been made all over the place, helping make the world slightly wetter, pond by pond.
 I have also made a short film for the BBC about Natural Swimming Pools introducing the concept to a wider audience here in the UK.
 As a consequence of all of this, I have started giving courses to fellow self-builders who have traveled from far and wide to come and sit in my garden and talk about pools and ponds for two days.
 What could be nicer?

 I've got a question.
 So I was wanting to put a small pond on my property.
 Where I want it to go is in the middle of a few large trees.
 I was wanting the pond to be maybe 15ft by 15ft and maybe 3 or 4 feet deep.
 The trees that are near it are cedars and 2 maples. they would be around 5 feet from the beginning of the pond.
 My question is am I running the risk of killing these trees if I put my pond there?
 Also what type of plants and wildlife would you suggest that I put in there?
 I live in southern ohio.
 I'd love to be able to use the pond as an area that I could put my feet in and cool off during the hot summertime.

 Project EcoGrid is a 501c3 nonprofit organization in Detroit and Cincinnati.
 We are dedicated to sustainable human habitation and transportation.
 ProjectEcoGrid.com